-Paediatric-use marketing authorisation (PUMA) is a type of marketing authorisation covering the indication(s) and appropriate formulation(s) for the paediatric population, which was introduced by the Paediatric Regulation.
+The paediatric-use marketing authorisation (PUMA) is a dedicated marketing authorisation covering the indication(s) and appropriate formulation(s) for medicines developed exclusively for use in the paediatric population.

 - already authorised;